 Place bread on a lettuce-lined 16” x 13” serving tray (I just use the cookie sheet I bake it on).
 Cut a 5” x 4” oval (or whatever size your bowl is) in the center of the body.
 Hollow out the bread, leaving a ½-in. shell (discard removed bread or save for another use - I usually just cube it and set it out with everything else).
 Line with lettuce and fill with dip.
 (I generally just settle a bowl full of dip into it, so the bread doesn't get soggy.)

-(This one looked a bit surprised I think!)
+Bunny - in process 2005 (This one looked a bit surprised I think!) |

 Garnish the entire thing with additional lettuce and veggies (I use whatever veggies I have on hand - grape or cherry tomatoes and baby carrots work well.
 I've also used sliced cucumbers or yellow & zucchini squash.)